zakipatel/eot-sprint-toolkit/neo4j_ReadMe.md

   - Detect shifts in vulerability

 # Steps
-- Model the EPA data universe and nominations as a graph using Neo4j
+- Model the EPA data universe and nominations as a graph - implement using Neo4j
 - Seed the graph with source data - use data from nomination and scraping projects as data source for the graph model
 - Process on how to add relationships to the data model
 - Ability to visualize, browse and query EPA data by value, vulnerability, archival status and other properties